skysqlinc/skysql-docs/docs/FAQs.md

 ### **I am a SkySQL customer.
 How do I get support?**

-SkySQL customers can contact us via the [Customer Support Portal](https://support.skysql.com/)
+SkySQL customers can contact us via the [Support Portal](https://support.skysql.com/).
+Customers can also use the [Support email](mailto:support@skysql.com).